Malcolm Todd

-Malcolm Todd Hobert (born September 15, 2003) is an American singer-songwriter, musician, and record producer.
-He signed to Columbia Records after he went viral on TikTok for his 2023 singles "Art House" and "Roommates", both of which were included on the mixtape Sweet Boy, released in 2024.
-He released his first studio album, Malcolm Todd, in 2025.
-It charted at number 49 on the Billboard 200 and contained the single "Chest Pain (I Love)", which became his first entry on the Billboard Hot 100, peaking at number 68.
-Todd's music is a blend of indie pop and R&B and has been heavily compared to Steve Lacy.
+Malcolm Todd Hobert (born September 15, 2003) is an American singer-songwriter and record producer.
+He signed with Columbia Records after he went viral on TikTok for his 2023 singles "Art House" and "Roommates" — both of which were included on his mixtape Sweet Boy (2024).
+His self-titled debut studio album (2025) peaked at number 49 on the Billboard 200 and spawned the single "Chest Pain (I Love)", which became his first entry on the Billboard Hot 100.
+In 2026, his 2024 track "Earrings" became a global sleeper hit, reaching the top 40 of the music charts in several countries, including the US (where it peaked at number 19 on the Billboard Hot 100), the UK, and Canada.
+That year, he also released his second studio album, Do That Again, which peaked at number five on the Billboard 200.
+Todd's music is noted for its blend of indie pop and alternative R&B.

 Early life

 Malcolm Todd Hobert was born on September 15, 2003, in Los Angeles, California.
-His father, Tim, was a television scriptwriter who mainly worked on the sitcom The Middle and, as a child, Todd made a cameo as a baseball player in the sixth episode of the fourth season of the show.
-His mother dabbled in some musical theater, but mainly was a stay-at-home mother.
-Todd's sister, Audrey Hobert, is the best friend of singer-songwriter Gracie Abrams and provided songwriting and background vocal contributions to her album The Secret of Us, along with directing a few music videos.
+His father, Tim Hobert, is a former television scriptwriter who worked as co-executive producer on the sitcom The Middle.
+As a child, Todd made a cameo as a baseball player in the sixth episode of the fourth season of the show.
+His mother, who participated in musical theater, introduced Todd to Broadway soundtracks and artists like Stevie Wonder, while his father introduced him to folk and rock artists such as the Grateful Dead and James Taylor.
+Todd's sister Audrey Hobert is also a singer-songwriter, having released her debut studio album Who's the Clown? in 2025.

-Todd performed music at parties while he was still in high school and began to write his own songs during the COVID-19 pandemic.
-Demos Before Prom, his first extended play, consists of songs he wrote and produced while he was in high school.
-He originally gained popularity by claiming that his songs were unreleased Steve Lacy tracks.
-Todd released another extended play, Shower Shoes, in 2023.
+Todd was raised in the Palisades neighborhood of Los Angeles and attended Palisades Charter High School.
+Todd received a bass guitar at age 16 and taught himself to play during the COVID-19 pandemic, eventually moving on to acoustic guitar.
+While attending high school, he began writing and producing music with his friend Charlie Ziman, resulting in his first EP, Demos Before Prom (2022).
+He also wrote sketch comedies and played bass in the pit ensemble for his high school's musical theatre productions.
+Following his graduation in 2022, Todd planned to attend the University of Oregon to study music production, but dropped out a week prior.
+To fund his early musical pursuits, he worked at a Cold Stone Creamery.